Plan and implement SharePoint site navigation

-The fundamental principles and good practices for site and page navigation are equally applicable to both classic and modern SharePoint architectures.
+The fundamental principles and practices for site and page navigation apply to classic and modern SharePoint architectures.
 However, your options for implementing navigation differs based on the framework for your sites and intranet.
-For example, the “inherited” navigation experiences available in classic SharePoint site hierarchies (sites with subsites) are not available in the modern experience.
+For example, the default navigation experiences available in classic SharePoint site hierarchies - sites with subsites - are not available in the modern experience.

 Why navigation is important